Welcome to today's edition of the Rush 24-7 podcast.

 First place, I'm getting all kinds of reports from all over the country about turnout.

-And in some places it's low.
+And in some places, it's low.

 For example, the upper west side of Manhattan, no lines whatsoever, which is unusual.

-I mean, that's Moscow, folks, at Moscow on the Hudson.
+My spy for the upper west side of Manhattan, I mean, that's Moscow, folks, Moscow on the Hudson.

-The Upper West Side of Manhattan, and you would figure there would be lines out the wazoo up there to vote for Obama, but my spy said along lines in 2004, there weren't any lines today.
+The upper west side of Manhattan, and you would figure there would be lines out the wazoo up there to vote for Obama, but my spy said along lines in 2004.

 I'm not making anything of this, by the way.

-You can't, because I've got another spy out in Kansas who just went to vote and had to come home because the lines are too long in Kansas.
+You can't because I've got another spy out in Kansas who just went to vote and had to come home because the lines are too long in Kansas.

-And he said these are not Obama voters in Kansas.
+And he said, these are not Obama voters in Kansas.

-Oh, yeah, they elected Sabuus.
+I said, oh, yeah, they elected Sebudius.

 Don't tell me they're not Obama voters.

-And then I got another spy in Southern Connecticut.
+And then I got another spy in southern Connecticut.

-No lines in Southern Connecticut, and there usually are huge lines.
+And there usually are huge lines.

 But in Queens, the lines are incredibly long.